PoisotLab/ms_networkary_classifiers/README.md

          \end{bmatrix}
 $$

-The training sample is composed of 50% of the $10^4$ possible entries in the network, *i.e.* $n=5000$.
+The training sample is composed of a random pick of up to 50% of the $10^4$ possible entries in the network, *i.e.* $n=5000$.
 Out of these interactions, we pick a proportion $\nu$ (the training set balance) to be positive, so that the training set has $\nu n$ interactions, and $(1-\nu) n$ non-interactions.
+We vary
-We vary $\nu$ uniformly in
+$\nu$ uniformly in $]0,1[$.
-$]0,1[$.
 This allows to evaluate how the measures of binary classification performance respond to artificially rebalanced dataset for a given network connectance.
 The rest of the dataset is used as a testing set, on which all further measures are calculated.
 Note that although the training set is balanced arbitrarily, the testing set is assembled so that it has the exact connectance of the entire network; this ensures that the model is evaluated under the class imbalance where the predictions will be made, which represents a more meaningful evaluation.
+Furthermore, to avoid artifacts due to different sizes of the training and testing set within a single network, the number of entries in both sets are equal.
 Note also that although the simulated networks are bipartite, the algorithms have no "knowledge" of the network structure, and simply look at pairs of species; therefore, the approach outlined here would also work for unipartite networks.

-The dataset used for numerical experiments is composed of a grid of 35 values of connectance (from 0.011 to 0.5) and 35 values of $\nu$ (from 0.02 to 0.98);
-for each pair of values, 500 networks are generated and predicted.
+The dataset used for numerical experiments is composed of a grid of 35 values of connectance (from 0.011 to 0.5) and 35 values of $\nu$ (from 0.02 to 0.98); for each pair of values, 500 networks are generated and predicted.
 For each network, we train four machines: a trait-based k-NN [*e.g.*
-@Desjardins-Proulx2017EcoInt], a regression tree, a regression random forest, and a boosted regression tree.
+@Desjardins-Proulx2017EcoInt], a regression tree, a regression random forest, and a boosted regression tree; the later three methods are turned into classifiers using thresholding, which oftentimes provides better results than classification when faced with class imbalance [@Hong2016DeaCla].
 Following results from @Pichler2020MacLea, linear models have not been considered (in any way, the relationship in the simulated networks is non-linear).
 The point of these numerical experiments is *not* to recommend the best model (this is likely problem-specific), but to highlight a series of recommendations that would work for supervised learning tasks.
-All models were taken from the `MLJ.jl` package [@Blaom2020MljJul;
-@Blaom2020FleMod] in Julia 1.7 [@Bezanson2017JulFre].
-All machines use the
-default parameterization; this is an obvious deviation from best practices, as the hyperparameters of any machine require training before its application on a real dataset.
+All models were taken from the `MLJ.jl` package [@Blaom2020MljJul; @Blaom2020FleMod] in Julia 1.7 [@Bezanson2017JulFre].
+All machines use the default parameterization; this is an obvious deviation from best practices, as the hyperparameters of any machine require training before its application on a real dataset.
 As we use 612500 such datasets, this would require over 2 millions unique instances of tweaking the hyperparameters, which is prohibitive from a computing time point of view.
 An important thing to keep in mind is that the problem we simulate has been designed to be simple to solve: we expect all machines with sensible default parameters to fare well --- the results presented in the later sections show that this assumption is warranted, and we further checked that the models do not overfit by ensuring that there is never more than 5% of difference between the accuracy on the training and testing sets.
 All machines return a quantitative prediction, usually (but not necessarily) in $[0,1]$, which is proportional (but not necessarily linearly) to the probability of an interaction between $i$ and $j$.
-The ROC-AUC and PR-AUC (and therefore the thresholds) can be measured by integrating over the domain of the values return by each machine, but in order to make the average-based ensemble model more meaningful, all predictions are expressed in
+The ROC-AUC and PR-AUC (and therefore the thresholds) can be measured by integrating over the domain of the values return by each machine, but in order to make the average-based ensemble model more meaningful, all predictions are expressed in $[0,1]$.
-$[0,1]$.

 In order to pick the best confusion matrix for a given trained machine, we performed a thresholding approach using 500 steps on predictions from the